Paul-Ver/OpenIO/README.md

 # OpenIO

 OpenIO is an opensource, openhardware I/O control initiative.

-OpenIO focusses on creating an abstract, cross platform way of controlling devices.
+OpenIO focusses on creating an abstract, cross platform, event driven way of controlling devices.

+Which ultimately is configurable from within a browser.
 Currently openIO is only a concept, but I'm thinking of creating a NodeJS implementation of it.

 # Architecture